 Consider substantial habitat values and use of the area by wildlife, birds or fish.
-Identify cumulative effects to fish and wildlife.
+Identify cumulative effects to fish and wildlife

-The parcel of state trust land is used by a variety of wildlife species typical of undeveloped lands throughout the county.
+These parcels of state trust land are used by a variety of wildlife species typical of undeveloped lands throughout the county.
 Wildlife populations can be affected by land use activities associated with livestock grazing, residential development or agricultural practices.
-The area provides habitat for a variety of big game species (mule deer, whitetail deer, and pronghorn antelope), predators (coyote, fox, and badger), upland game birds, other nongame mammals, raptors and various songbirds.
-Wildlife use on this section is not seasonal in nature.
-A search of the Montana Natural Heritage Database shows that in the general area of this land banking parcel the Greater sage grouse has been observed.
-This parcel is a grazing tract and that is not expected to change with a potential land sale.
+The area provides habitat for a variety of big game species (mule deer, whitetail deer, and pronghorn antelope), predators (coyote, fox, and badger), upland game birds, other non-game mammals, raptors and various songbirds.
+Wildlife use on this land is not seasonal in nature.
+A search of the Montana Natural Heritage Database shows that in the general area of Sect.
+16 T3N R54E the Greater Sage Grouse has been seen and the Great Blue Heron may have potential habitat in the Powder River corridor.
+These tracts are grazing parcels and that is not expected to change with a potential land sale.